LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/monitoring.md

 <img class="fancyimage" alt="Functions: Test Logs Detail" src="img/functions/functions_reporting_logs_test_detail.png">

-You can find all persisted logs either by using the "Logs"-Entry from the context menu in the Functions Overview or by clicking the Logs-Symbol located at the sidebar on the left-hand side.
+You can find all persisted logs either by using the "Logs"-Entry from the context menu in the Functions Overview or by clicking the "Logs" icon located at the sidebar on the left-hand side.

 <img alt="Functions: Logs via Context" src="img/functions/functions_reporting_logs_via_context.png">